The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 And in general stay within the recommendations from manufacturers.

 Convenience of Electric and Romance of Wood? – It is possible to have both an electric and wood heater in the same sauna.
 It requires a bit more space but is doable.
-The wood stove here is a bit oversized for this sauna as a demo but fun to look at.
+The wood heater here is a bit oversized for this sauna as a demo but fun to look at.

 Manufacturers – Some very brief thoughts.